28 June 2022

 7. Ask Questions!

 Ask your sales executive anything you’re unclear about; no question is too trivial or repetitive.
 It’s important you have peace of mind and know exactly what and how you’re buying.
 If you’ve bought off-plan, ask your developer if they have any nearby developments with a show home that matches your layout so you can view in real life and get a sense of scale.
-For further help for first time buyers, read our buying guide.
+For further help for first time buyers, read more about our buying process here.